apache/spark/dev/README_RELEASE_AIRFLOW.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 You can find the prerequisites to release Apache Airflow in [README.md](README.md).

+# Selecting what to put into the release

+The first step of a release is to work out what is being included.
+This differs based on whether it is a major/minor or a patch release.

+- For a *major* or *minor* release, you want to include everything in `main` at the time of release; you'll turn this into a new release branch as part of the rest of the process.

+- For a *patch* release, you will be selecting specific commits to cherry-pick and backport into the existing release branch.

+## Selecting what to cherry-pick

+For obvious reasons, you can't cherry-pick every change from `main` into the release branch - some are incompatible without a large set of other changes, some are brand-new features, and some just don't need to be in a release.

+In general only security fixes, data-loss bugs and regression fixes are essential to bring into a patch release; other bugfixes can be added on a best-effort basis, but if something is going to be very difficult to backport (maybe it has a lot of conflicts, or heavily depends on a new feature or API that's not being backported), it's OK to leave it out of the release at your sole discretion as the release manager - if you do this, update the milestone in the issue to the "next" minor release.

+Many issues will be marked with the target release as their Milestone; this is a good shortlist to start with for what to cherry-pick.

+When you cherry-pick, pick in chronological order onto the `vX-Y-test` release branch.
+You'll move them over to be on `vX-Y-stable` once the release is cut.

 # Prepare the Apache Airflow Package RC